gjbex/Fortran-MOOC/docs/basic_datatypes.md

 F
 ~~~~

+When compiling the code above, the compiler will warn that testing equality of two
+real values is not a good idea.

 The list of intrinsic procedures defined on real numbers is quite impressive and
 includes the usual suspects such as `sqrt` (square root), `exp` (exponential
 function), the trigonometric functions and their inverses, but also `erf` and